Tromador/Kyngesreach/Adventure_Modules/Tomorrows_Tide/Tomorrows_tide.md

 **[End of Scene 4: Smoke Signal]**

+---

+## Scene 5: Meeting Captain Sir Lucien Harrow

+### Scene Purpose
+The players finally encounter the mysterious survivor.
+This scene introduces Harrow as a major recurring NPC and reveals the temporal paradox that deepens the central mystery of *Tomorrow’s Tide* and Kyngesreach itself.

+This scene occurs after Scene 4 (Harrow’s camp).

+---

+### Setting: Inland Jungle Edge

+Following the clear track from the wreckage and campsite, the players push into tangled, humid jungle.
+The undergrowth is thick, twisted vines and broad fronds pressing close.
+The path climbs slowly uphill.
+The oppressive stillness from the Dead Calm lingers slightly in the air.

+> The trail leads through damp loam and under arching roots.
+It feels oddly deliberate—as though someone made no attempt to hide their passing, yet somehow you still feel watched.

+---

+### Narration Box: First Sight of Harrow

+> The jungle track opens abruptly onto a narrow rise.
+>
+> A figure stands alone at the treeline, framed by the tangled green and looming against the flat grey sky.
+Tall, straight-backed, immaculately composed, he holds the stance of a man long accustomed to command and even longer accustomed to waiting.
+>
+> His coat is deep navy, cut in an antique style not worn in generations, with worn gilded trim catching what little light filters through the canopy.
+His boots are polished but scarred.
+A sabre hilt rests casually at his side.
+The wide-brimmed hat tucked under one arm seems both ceremonial and practical.
+>
+> Most striking of all, he holds a firearm trained unerringly upon you.
+It is unmistakably a matchlock—an archaic and ponderous design by modern standards—but this one is a masterpiece: flawlessly maintained, gleaming wood and metal, the brass inlays and hand-carved stock far finer than any battlefield weapon.
+>
+> His voice cuts across the clearing, calm and sharp as the crack of canvas in a rising wind.
+>
+> *“You will kindly stop where you are.
+Identify yourselves.”*

+---

+### Encounter Setup

+The man’s bearing is unshakably calm, voice clipped and precise.
+There is no panic.
+No desperation.
+Just cold naval discipline.

+This is **Captain Sir Lucien Harrow**.

+---

+### Harrow’s Initial Dialogue

+Sample options (adjust as needed for player behaviour):
+- *“You are neither my crew… nor the relief party I expected.
+Explain yourselves.”*
+- *“This is not a safe place for wandering civilians.
+State your allegiance or stand aside.”*
+- *“You are not from the *Vigilant*.
+Then where in the Reach did you come from?”*

+---

+### Player Reactions & Paradox Realisation

+Allow free roleplay.
+Players will likely:
+- Introduce themselves
+- Ask about him
+- Realise his ship and uniform are impossibly old
+- Mention the *Sojourner* or their mapping expedition

+Harrow introduces himself matter-of-factly:
+> *“Captain Sir Lucien Harrow, Royal Explorer.
+My vessel, the *Hope’s Edge*, ran aground two days past.
+I have been awaiting rescue from the *HMS Vigilant*.
+You are not them.”*

+At this moment, players **should instantly grasp the paradox**:
+- Harrow is the same legendary explorer recorded as lost **250 years ago**.
+- His calm certainty that help would arrive from a ship long vanished into history drives home the inversion.

+Encourage a quiet player reaction beat:
+- Players may exchange looks.
+- Godfrey (if present) may quietly mutter: *“Oh hell...”*

+Do not over-explain.
+Let them connect the dots.

+---

+### Harrow’s Reaction to Players

+Once the tension eases, Harrow lowers the pistol.
+He shifts from wary officer to pragmatic survivor:
+> *“I see.
+So things are stranger than even I had feared.
+You appear genuine.
+I will trust that—for now.”*

+If players mention modern gear:
+- Harrow notices the flintlocks or fabrics.
+- *“That’s… remarkably fine work.
+Curious indeed.
+We shall speak more of this later.”*

+---

+### Optional Additional Details

+- Harrow shows no signs of madness or breakdown.
+- He asks sharply intelligent questions about tides, currents, star patterns (none of which match his expectations).
+- Players can ask about *Hope’s Edge* wreckage → Harrow calmly explains he stripped the remains for survival.
+- Harrow is too professional to speculate wildly about the time paradox.
+He focuses on immediate practicalities: survival, navigation, finding safe passage.

+> *“Whatever… this is… we will face it as seamen.
+As we always have.”*

+---

+### Scene Conclusion

+Harrow agrees to accompany the party back toward the shore:
+> *“It seems fate has delivered me new companions.
+I will not waste the opportunity.
+Lead on.”*

+The players have gained a new companion and a walking enigma:
+> *“Captain Sir Lucien Harrow, Royal Explorer (Deceased).”*

+Transition directly to next encounter (Jagular stalking scene).

+---

+**[End of Scene 5: Meeting Captain Sir Lucien Harrow]**
 ### Scene 4: Jagular Ambiguity
 - Jagular pack stalks the players covertly, growling and rustling foliage without clear sightlines for ranged attacks.
 - Players remain wary and ready for combat, frustrated by elusive targets.